the3flower/social-social/README.md

 **Project Structure** – A look into the folder and file organization.

-**Setup Guide** – Instructions for setting up the project (and if anything doesn’t work, feel free to let me know!).
+**Setup Guide** – Instructions for setting up the project (and if anything doesn’t work, feel free to let me know).

 **How to Test** – Steps to test the project.